parallel-capital/parallel-capital.github.io/office-manager.md

 ## Role and Responsibilities

-We're looking for a proactive and professional Office Manager & Executive Assistant to help run our internal processes.
+We're looking for a proactive and professional Office Manager & Administrative Assistant to help run our internal processes.
 This is a chance for an energetic, well-organized person with exceptional written/verbal communication skills to help support an interesting project in an entrepreneurial environment with a team of high performers.

 You’ll be deeply involved in the inner workings of a startup in an exciting new space.
 It’s a chance to be on the cutting edge of tech - the things you do day to day will have a real impact on a fast growing business.